zappar-xr/zapbox-xr-sdk/README.md

 - Better simulation of stereo camera views by using more accurate world geometry for the reprojection.
 - Hand tracking integration.
 - Android support.

-## SDK Expiration Date: 01 April 2026

-This is an early access build of the SDK so you can start building content.

-We will be making signficant improvements to the quality of the experience and also addressing wider ecosystem questions (such as how third-party apps could integrate with a future "Zapbox Hub" app) which will require apps to update the version of their SDK for compatibility.

-Therefore we have decided to introduce an expiry date for these early access SDKs to ensure users will get a consistent experience as we continue to grow the number of new users coming to Zapbox.
-We'll ensure the update process will be seemless for developers and will post updated SDKs well in advance of the expiration date.